ConservationMetrics/gc-scripts-hub/f/connectors/timelapse/README.md

 # Timelapse: Import Annotated Camera Trap Data

 This script ingests annotated camera trap data from a [Timelapse](https://timelapse.ucalgary.ca/) project.
-It expects a ZIP archive of the entire project folder, and extracts tabular data from the `.ddb` (SQLite) database file.
+It expects a ZIP archive of the entire project folder, and extracts tabular data from the `TimelapseData.ddb` (SQLite) database file.
 Media files such as images or videos are saved to the configured data lake.

 The script writes data to PostgreSQL and handles fully dynamic schemas, since Timelapse allows all field names and folder levels to be customized by the user.